 I am a proud father and a design strategist who wears many hats.
-With a consultancy background, I have been a User Researcher, a UX UI Designer, a Product Manager, Digital Product Branding Consultant and a Usability Tester.
-Sometimes I investigate human behaviours and complex systems.
+With a consultancy background, I have been a User Researcher, a UX UI Designer, a Product Manager, a Digital Product Branding Consultant, and a Usability Tester.
+Sometimes I investigate human behaviors and complex systems.
 Sometimes I help shape design and product strategy.
 Sometimes I design visual brands.
 Often, I work to build and lead teams.

 More than anything, I help to tangibly improve how the world treats its people.
 I believe that good design has the power to change lives, communities, society.
 That’s why, over the years, I have developed a process that ensures that my work is based on understanding and strategy rather than expression or whim.

 My process is grounded in a personal philosophy that keeps me centered when the going gets tough: Spread creative confidence, create shared meaning, build respect and trust, make space for flexibility and, finally, remember to have fun!

 These principles help me navigate complexity with patience, humility, and kindness, reminding me that this work is equal parts purposeful and playful.

 - IA/Wireframing for Websites and Mobile Apps (Android / iPhone / iPad) - Ranging from static wireframes on paper to extremely interactive wireframes in Axure or SketchApp.

 - User Research and Planning

 - Team and Client Coordination Tasks for UX Design

 - Identity and Visual Design

 - User Interface (UI) Designing